anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * kid: MUST contain the base64-encoded bytes of the SubjectKeyIdentifier (the "KeyIdentifier" OCTET STRING value), excluding the ASN.1 encoding of "OCTET STRING" of the LDevID(RegAgt) certificate.

-The body of the agent-signed-data contains an ietf-voucher-request-prm:agent-signed-data element (defined in {{voucher-request-prm-yang}}):
+The body of the agent-signed-data contains an "ietf-voucher-request-prm:agent-signed-data" element (defined in {{voucher-request-prm-yang}}):

 * created-on: MUST contain the creation date and time in yang:date-and-time format.